 Affiliate links have been used in this post.
 See my full disclosure HERE.

 Fresh flowers have always been a favorite Mother’s Day gift of mine, but sadly they fade quickly and the vase or container is often stashed away in a closet, never to be used again.
-I came up with a solution for that challenge though, plus I’ll get double duty out of the container!
+I came up with a solution for that challenge though, plus I’ll get double duty out of the glass container!

 I found an adorable set of mason jars, that comes nestled in a metal tray, to serve as a ‘planter’ for a trio of pretty violets.
 Click HERE for the link to a set with a tray very similar to this one.
 The tray is narrow enough that it could be tucked anywhere – on a window sill, on a side table, desk or shelf or even as part of a centerpiece.